GenAc launches new insurance package for SMEs

 The company in a recent release said the COVID-19 policy package is among a suite of offers and discounts by the company, among which are discounts for direct and broker business.

 “Drivers will access a 10 per cent COVID[-19] discount on new motor vehicle policies and renewals until July 31.
-Clients of GenAc agents will also receive a 12.5 per cent COVID[-19] discount on their motor policies.
 Senior citizens [over age 60] will also enjoy a 15 per cent COVID[-19] discount, while civil servants are discounted by 12.5 per cent,” the release noted.

 Donaldson, in reiterating her company's commitment to clients, said that branches remain open so as to accommodate face-to-face transactions amidst the challenges of this period.